Abdulix/Abdulix/README.md

 # 💫 About Me:
-🔭I'm currently working on Frontend development using Reactjs.<br>
+🔭I'm currently working on data science projects.<br>
-🤝I'm open to collaborating on projects related to the frontend.<br>
+🤝I'm open to collaborating on projects related to the web development and data science.<br>
-🌱I'm currently grinding Reactjs and new technologies related to frontend.<br>
+🌱I'm grinding machine learning algorithms.<br>
 💬Ask me about anything related to Web development, Artificial Intelligence , and Machine learning.<br>
-✉️ You can mail me at mughnisohail@gmail.com<br>⚡Fun fact: I watch Animes.
+✉️ You can mail me at mughnisohail@gmail.com<br>
+⚡Fun fact: I love traveling.

 ## 🌐 Socials: